andreimircescu/graphthis/README.md

 ## Future

 1. add all the basic operations for [graphs](https://en.wikipedia.org/wiki/Graph_%28abstract_data_type%29)
+2. add tests
-2. add support for multiple types of graphs and.
+3. add support for multiple types of graphs
+... much more